Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 ## Introduction
 This model is designed to classify different kinds of flowers.
 The inspiration for this project is when I move to London, I buy flowers every week, but some flowers I have never seen is really attractive and I wondered what kind of flower it is.
 So, I want to find a way to identify these beautiful flowers.

-We have two methods to choose based on machine learning to achieve this goal.
-They are convolutional neural networks (CNN, we used it to recognise cat and dog in lecture part) and transfer learning.
-I used transfer learning to achieve my goals because it uses less time and is more clever by extracting useful features already learnt from millions of pictures.
+We learned how to recognise cat and dog in lecture part by training a CNN, but I found another tutorial to classify Flowers with transfer Learning.
+It brought back memories of our leture about transfer learning: it uses less time and is more clever by extracting useful features already learnt from millions of pictures.
 Higher accuracy and faster convergence are also advantages of this method.((Duncan, CASA0018_06))

+I have a better choice, why not?

 So, how do we do it?
 This process includes three parts: